 - 3.1.
 The scheme's protected liabilities are defined in section 131 of the Act.
 The amount of the protected liabilities relating to benefits for or in respect of members and to wind-up shall be determined in accordance with section 179 of the Act, the valuation regulations, this guidance note, and the most recent version of the "Guidance on assumptions to use when undertaking a valuation in accordance with Section 179 of the Pensions Act 2004" as published by the Board. - 3.2.
 The definition of protected liabilities includes "liabilities of the scheme which are not liabilities to, or in respect of, its members".
 Such external liabilities might include items such as professional advisers' fees which have been incurred prior to the date of the section 179 valuation but had not been paid from the pension scheme's assets by that date.
-External liabilities may be zero if there are no such items or if any such liabilities have already been deducted from the asset value. - 3.3.
-Bulk transfers after the valuation date should be ignored, assuming the assets being transferred in are not incorporated into the asset value to be included on the section 179 valuation certificate.
-If there are concerns that the section 179 valuation no longer accurately reflects the scheme's position, the scheme actuary may undertake a subsequent section 179 valuation. - 3.4.
+External liabilities may be zero if there are no such items. - 3.3.
 The scheme actuary may use prudent approximations in calculating the protected liabilities.
-For example liability data from a previous valuation, including one carried out prior to 1 November 2004, may be used and those liabilities may be rolled forward on a prudent basis to the relevant time i.e. the effective date of the valuation. - 3.5.
-The scheme actuary is required to certify in his report that, in his opinion, the calculated value of the protected liabilities is unlikely to have been understated.
-The PPF will accept approximations, for instance approximations necessitated due to lack of data, if the actuary certifies the approach taken.
+For example liability data from a previous valuation, including one carried out prior to 1 November 2004, may be used and those liabilities may be rolled forward on a prudent basis to the relevant time i.e. the effective date of the valuation. - 3.4.
+The scheme actuary is required to certify in his report to the trustees that, in his opinion, the calculated value of the protected liabilities is unlikely to have been understated.
+The PPF will accept approximations, for instance approximations necessitated due to lack of data, provided the actuary is able to give the required certification.